Best deals in the Amazon Spring Sale 2023

 From Apple products to Shark vacuums and Lego, these are the best deals to shop in the Amazon Spring Sale

-Deal hunters, rejoice: Amazon’s Spring Sale is here.
-Warming us up for Prime Day 2023, the three-day shopping event, which kicked off yesterday and will finish tomorrow at midnight, sees savings across tech, beauty, fashion, gaming, household essentials and more.
+Deal-hunters rejoice: Amazon’s Spring Sale is well underway.
+Warming us up for Prime Day 2023, the three-day shopping event, which kicked off Monday and will finish tonight at midnight, sees savings across tech, beauty, fashion, gaming, household essentials and more.

-It’s the third sale the online giant has hosted in the space of 12 months – and we’ve already seen hefty savings.
-It’s the perfect opportunity to snap up discounts on big-ticket items across everything from tech, laptops, TVs and Apple products to home appliances, air fryers and more, you’ll be treated to deals from all our favourite brands, including Shark, Ninja, Lego, ghd and, of course, Amazon’s own-brand gadgets.
+It’s the perfect opportunity to snap up discounts on big-ticket items across everything from laptops, TVs and Apple products to home appliances, air fryers and more, you’ll be treated to deals from all our favourite brands, including Shark, Ninja, Lego, ghd and, of course, Amazon’s own-brand gadgets.

 Whatever’s on your wish list, we’ll be making sure you’re up to date with the best Amazon Spring Sale discounts – think of this edit as the crème de la crème of the sale.